System Of Plumbing:

-This system is a via media between the one-pipe system and the single stack system.
+This system is a via media between the first and second one.
 There is only one soil pipe into which all W.Cs, baths, sinks and wash basins discharge.
 In addition, there is a relief vent pipe which ventilates only the traps of W.Cs and urinals.

 The following precautions should be taken to adopt this plumbing system:

-a) Like one pipe system, it should be provided with deep water seals, at least 75 mm.
+a) It should be provided with deep water seals, at least 75 mm.

 b) The diameter of vent pipe should not be less than 5 cm.

-c) The waste pipe should join the stack above the soil branch at each floor.
+c) The waste pipe should join the stack above the soil branch on each floor.

 d) The fall or waste pipe should be continuous and gradual.
 The slope of the waste pipe should be between 1 in 12 to 1 in 48.

 In India pipe system and sometimes one pipe system partially ventilated are in most common use.
 The plumbing system can be made more economical by compact grouping of fitments in both horizontal and vertical directions.